Hyperbaric medicine: Medical uses

 These uses are similar to those approved by the US FDA as of 2021.

 Mucormycosis, especially rhinocerebral disease in the setting of diabetes mellitus may be supported.

+Treatment efficacy of HBOT for most of these conditions is based on testing at 2–3 bar (atmospheres of pressure), but it is also marketed at lower pressures (and lower costs) despite lack of evidence of efficacy.

 There is insufficient evidence for use in autism, cancer, diabetes, HIV/AIDS, Alzheimer's, asthma, Bell's palsy, cerebral palsy, depression, heart disease, migraines, multiple sclerosis, Parkinson's, spinal cord injury, sports injuries, or stroke.
 Furthermore, potential side effects pose an unjustified risk in such cases.
-A Cochrane review in 2016 of autism spectrum found no links to improvements in social abilities or cognitive function.
-There are also ethical issues with further trials, as the eardrum can be damaged during hyperbaric therapy.
-Despite the lack of evidence, in 2015, the number of people utilizing this therapy has continued to rise.
+A 2016 meta-analysis found no evidence of improvements in social abilities or cognitive functioning in autistic individuals treated with HBOT.
+The paper also noted conducting further trials would be ethically fraught, as studies had not revealed efficacy, but documented that HBOT can cause minor-grade ear barotrauma events.
+Despite the lack of evidence of benefit, in 2015, the number of people utilizing this therapy has continued to rise.
 There is also insufficient evidence to support its use in acute traumatic or surgical wounds.

 Hearing

-There is limited evidence for sudden sensorineural hearing loss within two weeks of onset.
+There is limited evidence for sudden sensorineural hearing loss when implemented within two weeks of onset.
 It might improve tinnitus presenting in the same time frame.